robocupathomeedu/rc-home-edu-learn-matlab/README.md

 ### IntroROS
 Introduction to communicating with a ROS enabled robot.
+* `simpleTalker.m` - Instructional example showing how to communicate between MATLAB and ROS
 * `introRobotControl.m` - How to get robot pose and send velocity commands
 * `displayScanData.m` - How to get and display data from the "lidar" sensor
 * `displayImageData.m` - How to get and display color and depth images from the RGB-D sensor